Brian Mueller: Career

+Mueller was a high school teacher before heading to Arizona State University to enroll in a Ph.D. program, but got a job working for the University of Phoenix as an enrollment counselor in hopes to better support his family financially.
+Three years later, he was put in charge of marketing and enrollment.
+At the University of Phoenix he rose to a leadership role, as president, his team designed what the department of Education later termed as "predatory".

-The university was established in 1949 but was on the brink of closing its doors in 2004 due to millions of dollars of debt.
-Mueller was hired in 2008 when the university went to the public market for an infusion of capital investment to put towards the West Phoenix campus.
+Mueller was hired in 2008 at Grand Canyon University when the university went to the public market for an infusion of capital investment to put towards the West Phoenix campus.
 Under Mueller's watch, the university's ground campus enrollment has jumped from about 1,000 to over 20,000 as of the fall of 2018.
 Enrollment in online programs is over 70,000.
 Mueller's goal for the ground campus is to increase enrollment to 25,000 and continue to expand the campus.

 Mueller finished fourth in the Phoenix Business Journal's 2014 Businessman of the Year voting behind Michael Bidwill (Arizona Cardinals), MaryAnn Guerra (BioAccel), and Bob Parsons (GoDaddy).